 OpenStack Neutron ML2 and Cumulus Linux

-The Modular Layer 2 (ML2) plugin is a framework that allows OpenStack Networking to utilize a variety of non-vendor-specific layer 2 networking technologies.
-The ML2 framework simplifies adding support for new layer 2 networking technologies, requiring much less initial and ongoing effort — specifically, it enables dynamic provisioning of VLAN/VXLAN on switches in OpenStack environment instead of manually provisioning L2 connectivity for each VM.
+The Modular Layer 2 (ML2) plugin is a framework that allows OpenStack Networking to use a variety of non-vendor-specific layer 2 networking technologies.
+The ML2 framework simplifies adding support for new layer 2 networking technologies and enables dynamic provisioning of VLAN/VXLAN on switches in an OpenStack environment instead of manually provisioning layer 2 connectivity for each VM.

-A REST API, which is installed in Cumulus Linux.
+- A REST API, which is installed with Cumulus Linux.

-The Cumulus Networks Modular Layer 2 (ML2) mechanism driver for OpenStack, which you install on the OpenStack Neutron controller node.
-It’s available as a Python package from upstream.
+- The Cumulus Networks Modular Layer 2 (ML2) mechanism driver for OpenStack, which you install on the OpenStack Neutron controller node.
+The driver is available as a Python package from upstream.

 Configure the REST API

 [ML2] #local_bind = 10.40.10.122 #service_node = 10.40.10.1 # Add the list of inter switch links that # need to have the vlan included on it by default # Not needed if doing Hierarchical port binding #trunk_interfaces = uplink